-You are welcome to come into or leave the zendo at the beginning or end of any period of zazen or kinhin.
+You may enter or leave the zendo at the beginning or end of any period of zazen or kinhin.
 Please make an effort to arrive at least five minutes before the scheduled period of meditation begins.
-If you are late, the form is to very quietly and slowly enter the zendo to find a seat.*
+If you are late, the form is to be very quietly and slowly enter the zendo to find a seat.*

 To enter the zendo, take a step inside and offer a gassho bow (with palms together at heart-level) to the room and proceed to an available seat (zafu/bench/chair on a zabuton).
 Additional cushions may be obtained by the front door of the foyer.